Gromov-Witten theory via roots and logarithms: Introduction

 The question addressed here was the subject of a lively discussion with D. Abramovich and R.~Pandharipande in Oberwolfach in 2019, at a workshop organised by D. Abramovich, M. van Garrel, and H.~Ruddat.
 The question resurfaced in a discussion with M.~Gross and B. Siebert in 2020 following the limit orbifold quantum ring constructed by H.-H. Tseng and F. You~\cite{TsengYouSNC}.
 We are very grateful to all of them for sharing speculations and objections.

 We have also benefitted from conversations with F. Carocci, T. Graber, A. Kumaran, D. Maulik, S. Molcho, Q. Shafi, I. Smith, M. Talpo, and J. Wise on related topics over the years.
-We especially thank D.~Abramovich, R.~Pandharipande, H.-H. Tseng, J. Wise, and F. You for comments on a draft of this manuscript.
+We especially thank D.~Abramovich, R.~Pandharipande, H.-H. Tseng, J. Wise, F. You, and an anonymous referee for comments on a draft of this manuscript.
 The work as a whole owes an intellectual debt to the line of inquiry opened by C. Cadman and L. Chen~\cite{CadmanChen}.